sleeptoken/zettelkasten/Detecting sandbox.md

 	int result = system(command);
     ..//same as before.....
 ```

-other tools include floss
+### Floss

-this works similar to the strings command in Linux but is optimized for malware
+This works similar to the strings command in Linux but is optimized for malware analysis
+download the cli tool for windows and run it in PowerShell
 ### Sysmon

 **Sysmon**, a tool from Microsoft's Sysinternals suite, continuously monitors and logs system activity across reboots.
 This Windows service provides detailed event data on process creation, network connections, and file changes—valuable insights when tracing malware behaviour.